Friday, June 12, 2015

 First of all, the album's name is Black Trash.
 With a space.
 I'm not calling the shit Blacktrash.
 I don't care if Sticky Fingaz himself disagrees with me.

 When people from the industry look back at the career of Onyx today, they usually go: "Those Slam dudes?
 They were alright."
 Or: "Those dudes who got into it with 50 Cent?
-Nah, they're not gangsta."
+Nah, they're a whole gimmick."
 I imagine that a hip hop fan with a brain would not actually look at them that way, but the thing is, even among the purists, Onyx are somewhat overlooked.
 Me personally?
 I'm a big fan of their first 3 albums, Bacdafucup, All We Got Iz Us and Shut 'Em Down, and anything related to those releases.
 Also, I don't talk only about Sticky Fingaz, even though I get why he's treated as the group's standout, but Fredro Starr & Sonsee have also contributed to Onyx' finest hours and they don't seem to get mentioned at all.
 Which really bothers me.
 Take a look at some of the Genius lyrics for Onyx, You'll normally find that Sticky Fingaz' verses are very clear and distinct and very few mistakes are committed in writing them.
 The other two, by comparison, could as well be nonames and they wouldn't get the kind of treatment they're receiving now.
 Especially Sonsee, whom people sometimes seem to forget about entirely.
 Stop doing that, people, or I'll tell.
 Anyhow, Sticky has certainly given reason for people to single him out, as he is, without question, one of the wittiest punchline rappers I've ever heard.
 He's up there with the Redmans, the Das EFXs, the Akinyeles.
 I'm not bullshitting.

 So, after Shut 'Em Down was released to mild fanfare back then and unanimous adulation now (which I don't get, as All We Got Iz Us is a much better album yet nobody seems to talk about it as much), A dynamic changed within the group.
 Fredro and Sticky were suddenly in demand as actors (with good reason, might I add), and Sonsee suddenly started to appear less and less in the mainstream, along with Sticky's close mentee and new fourth member, the late Bruce "X1" Sandlin.
 (RIP) This change benefited Sticky the most as he appeared in two very important cameos in as many years, each one more important than the next.
 The cameos were Pete Rock's Strange Fruit and Eminem's Remember Me.
 Someone out there might think I'd have mentioned his hook duties on Massive Heat by Lord Tariq & Peter Gunz (which is a goddamn torturous mess of a song, by the way) and Buck 'Em by Snoop Dogg, but since they're hook duties, they don't really count.
 Also, he did contribute an awesome verse to the very weird posse cut New World Disorder by Biohazard from their album of the same name, which doesn't come as a surprise to me since Biohazard collaborated with Onyx in the past and post-apocalyptic themes are one of Onyx' home turfs.
 (Although I swear I heard Roc Marciano deliver the opening verse.)